Bounds on inequality with incomplete data: Computation in Scenario 1

-The form of the optimal solution $\mathbf{y}^*$ depends on the presence of additional linear constraints $C_n \mathbf{y} = (\leq) f_n$.
-Propositions \ref{prop:base_cornersol} and \ref{prop:Sc2solLF} address this issue.
-Proposition \ref{prop:base_cornersol} examines Scenario 1A, first addressing general linear-fractional measures and then providing more detailed results for those that are strictly Schur-convex.
-Let $n_d := \sum_{i=1}^n \indicator\{ \mathcal{I}_i=\mathcal{G}_d\}$ denote the number of sample units in group $d$, and let $\hat{s}_d := n_d/n$ denote the corresponding sample share.
+The form of the optimal solution $\mathbf{y}^*$ depends on the additional linear constraints $C_n\mathbf{y} = (\leq) f_n$.
+Propositions~\ref{prop:base_cornersol} and~\ref{prop:Sc1BsolLF} characterize the solution.
+Proposition~\ref{prop:base_cornersol} treats Scenario~1A, first for general linear-fractional measures and then for strictly Schur-convex ones.